maringa780/ClusToRa/README.md

 # ClusToRa
 `ClusToRa` (Cluster-to-Randomization) is a spatial omics framework that distinguishes organized cellular niches from stochastic proximity by using high-density territory identification and a fixed-position null model.
 It accurately quantifies cell-type recruitment while suppressing density-driven false positives common in conventional analysis methods.
 ### citation
-Githaka JM, Lerner EP (2026).
+Githaka J.M., Lerner E.P.
+(2026).
 ClusToRa: A niche-centric framework for identifying structural recruitment and infiltration in spatial omics
-## Installation Guide \
+## Installation Guide
+#### Option 1: Windows Standalone Application
 `ClusToRa` can be installed either as a standalone application (pre-compiled standalone if you do not have access to MATLAB license) or
-### Windows Standalone Application \
+#### Option 2: `ClusToRa` toolbox
+`ClusToRa` can be installed either as a standalone application (pre-compiled standalone if you do not have access to MATLAB license) or
+#### Option 3: `ClusToRa` manual download
+`ClusToRa` can be installed either as a standalone application (pre-compiled standalone if you do not have access to MATLAB license) or

 <img width="600" height="299" alt="image" src="https://github.com/user-attachments/assets/414cfdaf-4c8e-484f-a7fc-14277630524b" />